Skip to Main Content

 Legislation changes

-From 26th June 2024, registered pharmacy technicians in England are able to supply and administer medicines under patient group directions (PGDs), following amendments made to the Human Medicines Regulations 2012.
+Since the 26th June 2024, registered pharmacy technicians in England have been able to supply and/or administer medicines under Patient Group Directions (PGDs), following amendments made to the Human Medicines Regulations 2012.

 This does not extend to controlled drugs.
-Supply and/or administration of Controlled Drugs under a PGD contains further information.
+Supply and/or administration of Controlled Drugs under a PGD (SPS page) contains further information.

 Supporting the use of PGDs in practice

-Short videos about Patient Group Directions (PGDs) and medicines mechanisms, and their use in practice.
+Short videos explaining Patient Group Directions (PGDs) and medicines mechanisms, and their use in practice.

 Legal mechanisms to supply and administer medicines to individuals